alinix1/primary-care-shortage-analysis/README.md

 **The shortage itself may be contributing to worse chronic disease management over time**

-- PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39 vs hospitalization r=0.18), suggesting shortages may contribute to worse disease management over time.
+- PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39, hospitalization r=0.18), suggesting shortages may contribute to worse disease management over time.

 **Triple burden counties are concentrated in the Deep South and rural Midwest**